 Make sure that you are communicating with your health care provider about your exercise routine throughout your pregnancy.

 When should I cut back on exercise?

-Obviously if you are experiencing complications that require partial or total bed rest, this would occur even sooner.
-The best thing to do is to discuss your exercise options and desires with your prenatal care provider.
+Obviously if you are experiencing complications that require partial or total bed rest, this cut back would occur even sooner.
+Make sure to discuss your exercise options and desires with your prenatal care provider.